Last Updated on: September 21, 2023

 There is a fine line between contentment and complacency; if we’re not careful, we may fall into the latter.
 Growth is significant to anyone because it keeps us from getting stagnant.

-The world will change, and it will not wait for us to adapt.
-So if you have been doing the same task over and over for the last two years, maybe take a hint and look for other growth opportunities.
+The world will change and not wait for us to adapt.
+If we have been doing the same task over and over for the last two years, take a hint and look for other growth opportunities.

 8. You are no longer effective in your job.

-I know people who no longer do their job correctly but are still not retiring or leaving because they have become accustomed to their benefits.
+I know people who no longer do their job properly but are still not retiring or leaving because they have become accustomed to their benefits.

 Then some become more focused on their businesses or side hustles that they can’t properly function in their full-time job anymore.

 I believe that respect for the job or company should always remain.
 So if your priorities change and you can no longer do your job adequately, there is no shame in leaving.

 9. When more opportunities are opening around you.

 There are always opportunities around you.
 You need to look around.
 However, while there are opportunities, you must also be prepared when they present themselves.